JetBrains/kotlin-native/MULTIPLATFORM.md

  * `ios` - contains an iOS-specific code;
  * `android` - contains an Android-specific code.

-*TODO: link to the calculator project*

 ### 1. Preparing a workspace

-Represent the structure described above as a directory tree.
+Let's represent the structure described above as a directory tree.
 Assume that our multiplatform library is intended to generate different greetings on different platform.
 Create the following directory structure:

     application/
     ├── androidApp/